codesnippetspro/code-snippets/readme.txt

 Although Code Snippets is designed to be easy-to-use and its interface looks, feels and acts as if it was a native part of WordPress, each screen includes a help tab, just in case you get stuck.

 Further information, documentation and updates are available on the [plugin homepage](http://code-snippets.bungeshea.com).
+You can also contribute to the code at [GitHub](https://github.com/bungeshea/code-snippets).

 [As featured on the WPMU blog](http://wpmu.org/wordpress-code-snippets)